RadekVyM/FourSeasons/README.md

   <img src="https://github.com/RadekVyM/FourSeasons/blob/main/images/all_devices.png" data-canonical-src="https://github.com/RadekVyM/FourSeasons/blob/main/images/all_devices.png"/>
 </p>

-App was built using just .NET MAUI, no additional packages were used.
+The application was built using only .NET MAUI, no additional packages were used.

 ### Supported platforms
 These are all the platforms I tested the app on: